-- The federal reserves decision to keep interest rates low for the last x years
+The federal reserves decision to keep interest rates low for the last x years and so on…

 I then try and get them to debate this and, almost invariably, there emerge two sides to the issue.
 However what is interesting is that three other factors usually emerge: A) the problem is much deeper and more morally ambiguous than you thought, B) reflexive reversion to standard MBA, theories frameworks and concepts often leads to very flawed decisions ( in a good session an amazing large number of people change their initial decision), and C) In fact using the framework is itself part of the problem.
 Continue reading →